About the Holiday

 Fall is giving way to winter and kids’ thoughts turn to snow days, sledding, snowmen, and all sorts of frosty things.
 There’s a book for that…and that…and all those things too!
 Kids love following the seasons through the books they read.
 There’s nothing better during the cold-weather months than snuggling indoors with a stack of books and a steamy mug of hot chocolate.
 During Picture Book Month and all through the year, introduce your children to the joys of reading!

 Phaidon Press sent me a copy of Little Bear Dreams to check out.
 All opinions are my own.
-I’m delighted to be partnering with Phaidon in a giveaway of the book!
-See details below.

 Little Bear Dreams